thegetty/artistryinbronze/content/essays/5_Butz_text_Transmittal.md

 What struck me initially upon seeing the bronze head, first from photographs and then in person, was the remarkably subtle combination of realism and idealism in the rendering of the features, an impression that is heightened when one compares the two profile views (**figs. 5.3a–b**).
 They are appreciably different, a point to which I will return.
 Many scholars have considered two marble heads of a Ptolemaic king and queen in Boston as standards for studying the portrait sculpture of the fourth Ptolemaic royal couple, Ptolemy IV and Arsinoë III.[^7] But the Boston case is not definitive, and neither is the numismatic evidence such as the series of gold octodrachms already cited.
 A unique realism has been noted in these coin portraits of Arsinoë III by R. R. R. Smith:

-\[extract\]

-The queen’s coin portrait is unusual.
-It is close to Arsinoe II and Berenike II

-in its crisply articulated court style and greatly enlarged eyes, but here

-the queen has a sharp mortal individuality.
-Her prominent nose breaks

-the classical profile and she looks a little older than the ideal of young

-womanhood; and the whole seems to be of a woman who could age.

-> The queen has no divine, only royal attributes: stephane, diadem and
->
-> sceptre; and an air of reality is given by the prominent earrings and
->
-> necklace.
-Her predecessors created new female royal ideals; she uses
->
-> the same formal means but introduces a strong portrait element to express
->
-> her more stern, rather Victorian-looking, royal style.[^8]

-\[end extract\]
+>The queen’s coin portrait is unusual.
+It is close to Arsinoe II and Berenike II in its crisply articulated court style and greatly enlarged eyes, but here the queen has a sharp mortal individuality.
+Her prominent nose breaks the classical profile and she looks a little older than the ideal of young womanhood; and the whole seems to be of a woman who could age.
+The queen has no divine, only royal attributes: stephane, diadem and sceptre; and an air of reality is given by the prominent earrings and necklace.
+Her predecessors created new female royal ideals; she uses the same formal means but introduces a strong portrait element to express her more stern, rather Victorian-looking, royal style.[^8]

 It was her son Ptolemy V Epiphanes, of course, who introduced the series, not the queen herself.
 In speaking about the Mantua head, which he identifies as “most likely” the queen, Smith surprisingly describes it as “stiff and lifeless and the hair merely engraved on top of the head rather than modeled” and “not the best Hellenistic bronze work.”[^9] A view of the top of the head shows the incised patterning to which he refers (**fig. 5.4**).
 Ghisellini, while recognizing the restrained realism, asserts that the whole adds up a little differently:

-\[extract\]

-Classical principles dominate the structure of the head.
-The almost

-> frontal view, the even contours, the harmonious proportions and the
->
-> essentially symmetrical rendering of the features, and the simple elegant
->
-> hairstyle are all classically inspired.
-However, this legacy does not diminish

-the portrait’s realism, but rather enhances it with a stately note.
-Indeed we

-can immediately perceive the divine nature of the queen who enjoyed

-immense popularity among all her subjects . . . .[^10]

-\[end extract\]
+> Classical principles dominate the structure of the head.
+The almost frontal view, the even contours, the harmonious proportions and the essentially symmetrical rendering of the features, and the simple elegant hairstyle are all classically inspired.
+However, this legacy does not diminish the portrait’s realism, but rather enhances it with a stately note.
+Indeed we can immediately perceive the divine nature of the queen who enjoyed immense popularity among all her subjects . . . .[^10]

 Ghisellini, as already noted, utilized the frontal view for her principle assessment in this entry, but in the above quotation refers to it as the “almost frontal view.”
 By that she surely means the fine difference between the left and right sides of the face if divided on axis.
 As can be seen by close examination of figure 5.2, the head is shifted very slightly to its left.
 There is the slightest uplift visible in this left side of the face, from the mouth to the nose, the eye and eyebrow, through to the hairline.
 This matches the infinitesimal turn of the head also to the left.
 It must be remembered that if the statue had survived intact, parallax would have made this analysis impossible from the ground.
 It is a great luxury indeed to understand the finesse with which the axis is handled, which exact measurement would corroborate.[^11] Comparing the profiles, however, is even more revealing of the dichotomy.
 The right profile (**fig. 3a**) embodies the realistic characteristics noted by both scholars: a certain heaviness in the treatment of the features and the ability to age, as Smith puts it very well.
 The rounded face gains little definition from the underlying bone structure, especially in the transition to the neck.
 The nose, a key element to Arsinoë’s portraiture recognized by both Smith and Ghisellini, maintains the slightly convex swelling along the bridge seen on the coins, as well as the sharp angularity at the tip.
 The line of the mouth is downward, but not in the extreme.